dasarpai/old.dasarpai.github.io/_dsblog/2023-07-01-Capabilities-of-AI-Transformers.md

 This articles list all the major Transformer related researcher paper, their object, and capabilities.

+**Note :** Name starting with * are not Transformers, most of them are pretransformer age architectures.

 ## Capabilities of AI Transformers

 | Sno | Transformer | Objective | Summary | NLP Tasks | CV Tasks